feophan/tenguesta_ngoldorinwa/docs/syntx/cmp.md

 + "Comparative and superlative" by Pierluigi Cuzzolin
 + "Equative and similative constructions in the languages of Europe" by Martin Haspelmath

+[^A1]: [PE17/56]: "The difference is that *ari* ( < *arya*-, to excel) implies a greater degree of the quality, and/or a greater gap between the thing so described and its (nearest) competitor".
+[^A2]: [PE21/78]: "see below on CE 'noun and adjective suffixes and prefixes'" {*pointing to yet unpublished text*}.
+[^A3]: [PE21/78]: "The superlative was usually expressed by an article and partitive: as 'the swift among horses'; the comparative with some preposition: as 'swift beyond others'".
 [^cmp1]: Only comparative with `epe` is attested.